-Regular management and operations meetings are conducted by the senior management, which comprises the CEO, President (Airlines), President (AirAsia Digital) of AAGB, CEOs of various airline operating companies within the Group, and Heads of Department.
+Regular management and operations meetings are conducted by the senior management, which comprises the CEO, President (Airlines), President (airasia digital), President (Ventures), Group CFO of Capital A, CEOs of various airline operating companies within the Group, and heads of department.

 The Boards of our associated companies include our representatives.
-Information on the financial performance of our associated companies is provided regularly to the management and Board of the Company via regular management reports and presentations at Board meetings.
+Information on the financial performance of our associated companies is provided regularly to the management and Board of the Company via regular management reports and presentations at quarterly Board meetings.